 Different flours are made from either red wheat or white wheat, soft wheat, or hard wheat.
 Summer wheat and winter wheat.
-And then there are the different parts of the wheat that is used in making flour.
+Then, there are the different parts of the wheat that are used in making flour.
 The bran is the outer hull and the primary source of fiber.
-The endosperm is the middle part of the wheat and the largest part of the kernel and the germ which is the inside of the kernel and contains fat.
+The endosperm is the middle part of the wheat and the largest part of the kernel, and the germ is the inside of the kernel and contains fat.

 It can get quite confusing.
 All you really need to know is the protein content and that high protein flour is made from hard wheat and low protein flour is from soft wheat.